 This little spot felt so awkward and gross to us.
-I mean. there was a ratty old carpet and everything by the door.
+I mean. there was a ratty old carpet, and a cheap outdoor couch by the door.
 We felt that the french doors should open onto something more welcoming!

 We considered using pavers for a while, until we realized that for our 9×10 plot, we were talking about something close to $300-400, when all was said and done.
 We wanted something more immediate, rather than waiting forever to save up.